biril/backbone-faux-server/README.md

 Testing
 -------

-A QUnit test suite is provided.
-To run the tests open test/index.html in a browser.
+The test suite may be run in a browser or on the command line.
+To run in a browser simply open test/index.html.
+The command line version runs on Node.js and depends on [node-qunit](https://github.com/kof/node-qunit) (`npm install` to get it, along with Backbone and Underscore).
+To run the tests on the command line either `make test` or `npm test`.

 Reference
 ---------